top of page

-I currently work as a User Researcher in the Health IT industry.
-As an anthropologist turned UXer, I'm constantly intrigued by how (1) humans interact with each other and the things they create, (2) what and who shapes the interactive process, and (3) what are the biocultural benefits and challenges of such interaction.
-My career to date holistically examines these questions surrounding human interaction, and what I'd like to call human-stuff interaction.
+I currently work as a Research Lead at WhatsApp, after serving as a Research Lead for Meta's small business advertisers.
+I also worked as a UX Researcher in the Health IT industry for several years, and I independently researched on 0 to 1 products, particularly with natural hair and beauty startups.
+As an anthropologist turned UXer, I'm constantly intrigued by how (1) humans interact with each other and the things they create, (2) what and who shapes the interactive process, and (3) what are the physical and sociocultural benefits, challenges, and tradeoffs of such interaction.
+My career to date holistically examines these questions around what I call human-stuff interaction.